 - To approve changes to the Constitution, governing body votes will be weighted according to the number of delegates the “governing body” was eligible to send to the previous General Synod.
 Governing bodies will receive 1 minister or elder delegate per 500 confessing members or portion thereof.

 Move to a triennial in-person General Synod with a brief virtual annual meeting when there is no in-person General Synod to conduct necessary business.

 - Governing bodies should find new ways to hold more gatherings in the years in between General Synods to help foster connection and fellowship.

-Explore conducting business through consensus rather than Robert’s Rules of Order at General Synod meetings.
+Experiment with conducting business through consensus rather than Robert’s Rules of Order at General Synod meetings.

 - Rather than a decision based on majority vote, the consensus model seeks to reach an agreement that everyone supports or can at least live with.
 Read an in-depth explanation of how consensus works.

 - The consensus model would bring more equity for those from differing cultural backgrounds.
 This equity is important as the RCA aims to become a denomination that is multicultural and free from racism.

 - The Commission on Church Order would study consensus models and compose a plan to transition the General Synod operations from Robert’s Rules of Order.

 To review and ensure the ordination process in the RCA is equitable and just across languages, cultures, and ministry experiences.